mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

 .. contents::
   :local:

-The python facilities for Crystal Field calculations are avalable in Mantid from module `CrystalField`.
+The python facilities for Crystal Field calculations are available in Mantid from module `CrystalField`.
 There are two main classes the module provides: `CrystalFiled` that defines various properties of a crystal field and `CrystalFieldFit` that manages the fitting process.